 Fourth-class cadets are permitted and encouraged to participate in the Drum and Bugle Corps.
-You will be allowed to travel with the Corps to all football games and performances away from the Academy.
-This year, the Academy has the potential for away football games in Purdue, West Point, Utah State, Fresno State, San Jose and Wyoming, with the possibility of travel to a bowl game.
+You will be allowed to travel with the Corps to all football games and performances away from the Academy with the possibility of travel to a bowl game.
 Auditions for the Corps will be held immediately following BCT.